Haines City, Florida: History

 From 1974 to 1986, Circus World, a theme park created by the Ringling Brothers and Barnum & Bailey Circus, was open just north of Haines City.
-After Circus World shut down, Boardwalk and Baseball opened on the same site.
+After Circus World shut down, it was rebranded & reopened as Boardwalk and Baseball.
 It featured carnival games and theme park styled rides like the Grand Rapids Flume.
 It closed in 1990, and the site has been redeveloped as a residential and shopping complex named Posner Park.

-In recent years Haines City has seen explosive growth, largely because of its easy access to Orlando and Walt Disney World Resort.
+In recent years, Haines City has seen explosive growth, largely because of its easy access to Orlando and Walt Disney World Resort.
 New residential areas have been developed on the edges of the city.
 On high ground in the north of the city, Southern Dunes, a golf and country club with both vacation homes and residential homes, was developed between 1995 and 2005.

 In 2004, Haines City experienced three hurricanes.
 Hurricane Charley passed through the city in August.
 Hurricane Frances came right on the heels of Charley but mostly just dumped a lot of rain.
 Hurricane Jeanne soon followed packing a punch not quite as strong as Charley but longer lasting.
 The city has since recovered.

 Four years after Charley, Haines City got struck again this time by a weaker storm named Tropical Storm Fay.
-This storm caused little damage, but schools closed on the second day of the school year (Tuesday, August 19) due to it; the original plan had been to close schools Tuesday and Wednesday, but the lack of danger it showed on Tuesday caused the change in agenda.
+This storm caused little damage, but schools closed on the second day of the school year (Tuesday, August 19, 2008) due to it; the original plan had been to close schools Tuesday and Wednesday, but the lack of danger it showed on Tuesday caused the change in agenda.